Autoimmune Disease Treatment

 Are you suffering from an autoimmune condition?
 An autoimmune condition is when your body’s immune system attacks its own tissue.
 This can lead to numerous symptoms and commonly results in systemic inflammation.
-In the presence of stress and inflammation, the body does not function well, resulting in more symptoms and physiologic imbalances.
+In the presence of stress and inflammation, the body does not function well, resulting in more symptoms and physiological imbalances.

 The National Institute of Health estimates that as many as 23.5 million Americans suffer from an autoimmune disease and that the prevalence of autoimmunity is on the rise.
 The American Autoimmune Related Diseases Association reports that researchers have identified between 80 and 100 different autoimmune diseases, with the potential for at least 40 more in the near future.
 These diseases are chronic and can be life threatening.
 Autoimmune disease is one of the top 10 leading causes of death in females from adolescence through age 64.
 A close genetic relationship exists among autoimmune diseases.
 This genetic prevalence explains clustering in individuals and families, as well as a common pathway of disease.
-In addition, they report that commonly used immunosuppressant treatments lead to devastating long-term side effects.
+In addition, they report that commonly used immunosuppressant treatments can lead to devastating long-term side effects.

 Those who suffer from an autoimmune condition often encounter the same dilemma, namely that their treatments are disease-specific and symptom-based.
 These treatments often suppress symptoms while allowing the autoimmunity to progress uninhibited.